denistsoi/franklinchen.github.io/source/_posts/2013-11-21-world-chess-championship-2013-round-9-i-correctly-predicted-anands-aggressively-opening-choice-but-he-blundered-horribly-again-to-lose.markdown

 ---
 In my continuing coverage of the [World Chess Championship between Anand and Carlsen](http://chennai2013.fide.com/), today I cover round nine, in which Anand finally went for the big win, but blundered horribly and lost instead.

+The night before the game, five hours before it started, I [tweeted](http://twitter.com/franklinchen/status/403370754336505858):

+{% blockquote %}
+It came to me in a dream: Anand playing d4 in the next round, then going for an f3, e4 Pawn storm against Carlsen #FWCM2013
+{% endblockquote %}

-Also, I have to admit to being proud of myself for having correctly predicting the opening that both players would willingly enter in today's game!
+I have to admit to being proud of myself for having correctly predicted the opening that both players would willingly enter in today's game!
 I had been thinking about this even before the match, but apparently Anand didn't pull out his weapon until just now.
 Today, I explain my reasoning.

 Game and notes below: